Home Beneficiary Helpline Careers About Us Contact Us

 SHIP counselors can help in many ways during Medicare Open Enrollment:

-- Understanding Your Options.
-Medicare can be confusing.
+• Understanding Your Options.
 SHIP counselors can explain the different parts of Medicare, such as Part A (hospital insurance), Part B (medical insurance), Part C (Medicare Advantage), and Part D (prescription drug plans).
 They’ll help you understand how each plan works so you can decide what’s best for you.

-- Checking Prescription Drug Coverage.
-If you have a lot of medications, it’s important to find a Part D plan that covers your prescriptions at a good price.
+• Checking Prescription Drug Coverage.
+If you take prescription medications, it’s important to find a Part D plan that covers those medications at a good price.
 SHIP counselors can review your current medications and see which plans will cover them next year.
 This can save you money on drug costs.